JanWilczek/wolf-sound-blog/_posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters.md

 As an example, here's a white noise signal filtered with the bandstop filter, whose center frequency varies from 100 to 16000 Hz over time and Q is equal to 3.

-{% include 'embed-audio.html' src="/assets/wav/posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters/bandstop_filtered_noise.flac" %}
+{% render 'embed-audio.html', src: "/assets/wav/posts/fx/2022-07-12-allpass-based-bandstop-and-bandpass-filters/bandstop_filtered_noise.flac" %}

 To visualize what's happening here, take a look at the spectrogram of the audio file.